andybalholm/redwood/starlark.md

 - `delete_param("q")` removes the `q` query parameter.
   Multiple parameters may be deleted at once: `delete_param("utm_content", "utm_medium")`.

+There are methods to get and set the request’s HTTP headers:

+- `header("User-Agent")` returns the value of the User-Agent header.

+- `set_header(user_agent="Mozilla")` sets the User-Agent header to "Mozilla".
+  Note that underscores are used instead of hyphens in the header name, to make the syntax work for keyword parameters.
+  Multiple headers may be set at once.

+- `delete_header("User-Agent")` removes the User-Agent header.
+  Multiple headers may be deleted at once.

 `Request` also has methods to directly set what action Redwood will take for the request:

 - `allow`: don’t block the request (though it could still be blocked at the response stage).